grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus.md

 For remote-output to work, you need the following:
 - A running remote write implementation, with an endpoint that k6 can reach.

-To use k6 with remote-write output, use the `--out` flag with `experimental-prometheus-rw` as the argument:
+To use k6 with remote write output, use the `--out` flag with `experimental-prometheus-rw` as the argument:

 ```bash
 k6 run -o experimental-prometheus-rw script.js